qarayahya/Social-Icons-Widget-by-WPZOOM/readme.txt

 * **Custom SVG Uploads** - Upload your own custom icons
 * **Nav Menu Integration** - Add social icons to your navigation menus
 * **Priority Support** - Get faster help with priority email support

+= What are Floating Buttons? =

+Floating Buttons is a PRO feature that displays your social sharing icons as a fixed bar on the side of your website.
+Visitors can share your content from anywhere on the page without scrolling.
+You can configure the position (left/right side, top/middle/bottom), choose vertical or horizontal layout, and control which post types display the floating bar.
+[Upgrade to PRO](https://www.wpzoom.com/plugins/social-share/) to unlock this feature.

 == Screenshots ==